jazzband/django-debug-toolbar/README.rst

      with client-side frameworks.
 For example, when using with Angular.js, set this to 'ng-non-bindable' or 'class="ng-non-bindable"'.
 Defaults to ''.

+   * ``SQL_WARNING_THRESHOLD``

+     The SQL panel highlights queries that took more that this amount of time, in milliseconds, to execute.
+The default is 500.

    Example configuration::

        def custom_show_toolbar(request):